• Features

 • Click Save

-Without activating the Forms theme app embed, your popups won’t display even after creation.
+Without activating the Forms theme app embed, your popups won’t display even after you’ve created them.

 • Select Popup form (not Inline form):